sinful-plugins/aseapi-plugins/PlayerInfo/README.md

     "arguments": [], // arguments, only accepts "{steamId}" for now "scope": "map", // scope of the command
     "format": "{\"charName\": \"{charName}\", \"steamId\": \"{steamId}\", \"tribeName\": \"{tribeName}\", \"tribeId\": \"{tribeId}\", \"playerId\": \"{playerId}\"}", // the format for each player entry
-    "formatType": "json", // allows for JSON structure reply to the RCON which will apply some formatting "delimiter": ", ",
+    "formatType": "json", // "json" or "text", allows for JSON structure "delimiter": ", ",
     "reply": "[{format}]\n\n",
     "defaultResponse": "No Players Online"